slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9830-1/packetizer_raw_output.md

 Update the IANA table and associated registry text to reflect the normative status of Type 3 as 'Reserved; SHOULD NOT be used.
 Upon reception, treat as Type 0', ensuring consistency with Section 3.

+**Severity:** Low
+  *Basis:* While this discrepancy is unlikely to cause direct interoperability issues, it can lead to confusion about the correct handling of Type 3.

+**Confidence:** High

 ---